 This document is designed to help you get to know us and our events.
 Please look it over, and let us know if you have any questions about what you've read.
-You'll be able to access all the TotalWellness procedures, forms and handouts on our agency website at TotalWellnessHealth.com/Private/Agency.
+After completing the hiring process you'll be able to access all the TotalWellness procedures, forms and handouts under the "Training and Paperwork" link in the TotalWellness Scheduling System to learn more and use as a reference.